marekmaskarinec/umboxs/static/docs/01-index.md

 Welcome to the UmBox documentation.
 The documentation is structured into three sections:

 - [user](user/) - for people who use UmBox to manage libraries
-- [maintainer](maintainer/) - for people who want to publish and maintain their package
+- [maintainer](maintainer/) - for people who want to publish and maintain their box
 - [contributor](contributor/) - for people who want to contribute to UmBox source code

 You can quickly navigate through the documents using the file tree on the right side of the page.